zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/1setup/setup.md

 To set up the OCI tenancy, in this lab, you will:
 *   Create a Sub-Compartment
 *   Create a Virtual Cloud Network (VCN)
-*   Establish Security List Rules to allow access to our Siebel Instance
+*   Establish Security List Rules to allow access to our PeopleSoft Instance

 ### Prerequisites
 * A user with 'manage' access to Networking and Compute, compartment, and marketplace access